Thalaivaa: Plot

-1988: A riot occurs in Bombay where a group attacks Ratnam and his son, Logu.
-However, Ramadurai arrives and saves them.
-After the riot, Ratnam decides to leave for Madras and start a new life somewhere abroad.
-Ramadurai asks him to stay, but Ratnam tells Ramadurai that he should move away.
-Suddenly, that night, Ramadurai's house gets attacked by his opposite gang, run by a politician named Bhadra.
+1988: At Dharavi, Bombay, following the death of local gang ruler Vethaya, rival gangs go on a rampage, trying to take over.
+During the riot, Ratnam, a henchman of Vethaya, and his son, Logu, are attacked by an opposition gang.
+Ramadurai, a migrant dhaba worker from Tirunelveli, arrives and saves them in time.
+Ramadurai, who also believed in and supported Vethaya, a messiah figure to the poor community, announces Ratnam as the next leader.
+However, Ratnam decides to leave for Madras and start a new life somewhere abroad.
+Despite Ramadurai and others urging Ratnam, he is firm in his decision and leaves.
+Afterwards, the rest of the gang members ask Ramadurai to take the lead.
+Suddenly, that night, Ramadurai's house gets attacked by the opposite gang, run by a politician named Bhadra.
 While trying to save him, Ramadurai's wife, Ganga, gets shot and dies suddenly.
-Enraged, Ramadurai goes to Bhadra's house, beats up Bhadra's goons and kills Bhadra.
-Ramadurai takes his son Vishwa to Ratnam, who is on a train and asks him to take Vishwa with him because he doesn't want his actions to waste Vishwa's life and sends him away with Ratnam to Australia.
+Enraged, Ramadurai goes to Bhadra's house, beats up Bhadra's goons, and kills Bhadra.
+Ramadurai takes his son Vishwa to Ratnam, who is on a train, and asks him to take Vishwa with him because he does not want his actions to waste Vishwa's life and sends him away with Ratnam to Australia.

 2013: Vishwa is a dancer who lives in Sydney and manages a water distribution business in the name of his mother Ganga with his childhood friend Logu and his dance team members.
-Ramadurai is a crime boss who fights for the rights of migrated Tamis and also keeps in contact with Vishwa as he grows up and lies to him about his profession.
+Meanwhile, Ramadurai now controls Dharavi, while his syndicate also acts as an underground vigilante justice operation across Mumbai, delivering their own “brand of justice” for the helpless and downtrodden who face abuse, corruption, or crimes with no legal remedy.
+Due to his vigilante actions, he has become a popular and respected figure among the local poor community at Dharavi.
+He keeps in contact with Vishwa, lying to him about his profession as a businessman.
 Vishwa falls in love with Meera, the daughter of a restaurateur, who is one of his customers.
 Meera reciprocates Vishwa's feelings and joins his dance team, helping them win a dance competition.
 She soon proposes to Vishwa, who agrees.
 Meera's father accepts the marriage but wants to discuss the matter formally with Ramadurai.